Book cover

 9. Use an IDE to perform a simple refactoring on one of your programs.
 For example, perform a method renaming.
 What are the advantages of performing refactorings with the support of IDEs?

 10. Use a Java IDE to perform the Move Class refactoring discussed in Section 9.4.1.
-Did the IDE report any error?
-If so, describe this error.
+Did the IDE report any errors?
+If so, describe these errors.